Friday, August 22, 2025

 So, like, a lot of hookers work or worked the South Congress area after the Eastside became just another part of Hipsterland.
 That was kind of the way things were beginning to roll even in Old Austin, back in the day.
 So, like, this was the turn of the century, turn of the millennium, 2000, or just before, and on the bus my preference is always to sit up front, like, to watch the road?

-Some of the drivers just sit there, it’s all they can do to handle downtown traffic, dodging all the new construction, but others got a decent rap.
-You have to talk to the motherfucker to find out if he’s got game, there's no other way.
-That was part of small town Austin life, while it would never have occurred to me to talk to the driver on a bus, for example, on a visit to in Houston.
-Austin bus drivers can get a rap going if they want to, this is a pretty high-brow town.
+That was part of small town Austin life, while it would never have occurred to me to chat with the driver on a bus, for example, on a visit to Houston.
+Bus drivers in Austin can get a rap going if they want to, this is a pretty high-brow town.
 Anyway sitting up front with me behind the driver that day was this couple, looked like small town folks, Ma and Pa Peckerwood from Giddings or Milam or some East Texas shithole like Bastrop County before Elon Musk arrived and the City of Bastrop got fern bars and French restaurants, to replace the feed stores and Western wear shops.
 Not to sound all ignorant or bigoted or anything.

 So, like, there were a couple of black guys in the small park on South Congress Avenue, up the hill from Big Stacy Pool, two niggers just chillin', minding their own black business which the U.S. Constitution says a man has a right to do?
 Maybe getting high too which is cool, each to his own herb, indulge or not, that's supposed to be the mantra of this town.
 At least if you white.
 So, like, the bus was stopped at that corner next to the park, waiting for a green light.

 “There’s two kinds of coon," he says.
 His wife looks at him expectantly.
-"Them that walk on four legs and”— Bubba crooks a finger toward the window, indicating the two brothers chilling in the park—“them that walk on two.”
+"Them that walk on four legs and”— Bubba bends a finger toward the window, indicating the two brothers chilling in the park—“them that walk on two.”

 His wife chuckles.
 He slaps his thigh.
 Has a good laugh and smiles big.
 With both teeth.
 And then he looks over at me just sitting down on the other side of the bus aisle but pretty close and he realizes that he spoke loud enough for one of the ones that walk on two legs to hear.
 And he stops smiling.
 So, like, if this was Chicago or even L.A. the motherfucker would have been dead right there, boom boom boom, at least two in the chest, nine mil or magnum, no explanation needed.
 But this was happening in the old Austin where we always tried to be civilized, where we tried to be understanding even of rednecks—our challenged brothers and sisters from Bastrop and beyond.